fanzhanglab/pyCellPhenoX/README.md

 If you encounter any problems, please [file an issue] along with a detailed description.

 ## Citation
 If you have used `pyCellPhenoX` in your project, please use the citation below.

-Young, J., Inamo, J., Carterer, Z., Krishna, R., Zhang, F. CellPhenoX: An eXplainable Cell-specific machine learning method to predict clinical Phenotypes using single-cell multi-omics, 2024.
+Young, J., Inamo, J., Caterer, Z., Krishna, R., Zhang, F. CellPhenoX: An eXplainable Cell-specific machine learning method to predict clinical Phenotypes using single-cell multi-omics, *In submission*, 2024.

 ## Contact
 Please contact [fanzhanglab@gmail.com](fanzhanglab@gmail.com) for